AlexWorx/ALib-Class-Library/docs/pages/alib_mod_expressions.md

 \alib{expressions::Compiler;RemoveNamed} of class \b %Compiler had been already described briefly.

-Nested expressions often can be seen as building blocks of other expressions.
-A software might want to provide a predefined and/or configurable set of expressions to be usable within end user's expressions.<br>
+Nested expressions often can be seen as building blocks of other expressions. software might want to provide a predefined and/or configurable set of expressions to be usable within end user's expressions.<br>
 To support such scenario, a mechanism is needed that allows retrieving (and compile) named